 The map below shows where Australia’s aged care services are located.
 Each dot represents an aged care service, and the colour reflects the type of care it offers (see the next section for a description of these types of care).

-Other flexible care services that target particular communities are often located in rural areas—for example, fewer than 1 in 5 (19%) National Aboriginal and Torres Strait Islander Flexible Aged Care Program services are located in cities.
+- Other flexible care services that target particular communities are often located in rural areas—for example, only 1 in 9 (11%) National Aboriginal and Torres Strait Islander Flexible Aged Care Program services are located in cities.

 What types of care are available?

 Government-funded programs offer different types of aged care.